-Tasha Ayinde is Associate Director, Administration, responsible for six departments within the McGill Faculty of Medicine, including: Global Health Programs, McGill AIDS Centre, Social Studies of Medicine, Institute for Health and Social Policy, Epidemiology, Biostatistics and Occupational Health and McGill Interdisciplinary Initiative in Infection and Immunity and the School of Population and Global Health.
+Tasha Ayinde is Associate Director, Administration, responsible for seven departments within the McGill Faculty of Medicine and Health Sciences, including: Global Health Programs, McGill Centre for Viral Diseases, Social Studies of Medicine, Institute for Health and Social Policy, Epidemiology, Biostatistics and Occupational Health and McGill Interdisciplinary Initiative in Infection and Immunity and the School of Population and Global Health.
 Ms. Ayinde oversees the strategic operations and administration of the departments and serves as senior advisor to the chairs and directors.
 A graduate of Simon Fraser University, British Columbia and McGill University, Montreal, Ms. Ayinde also holds a Master of Public Policy and Public Administration degree from Concordia University.

 Ms. Ayinde has worked within the higher education sector for the past fourteen years.
 Her research and professional interests include health policy, organizational development, issues related to governance and program evaluation.
-Prior to joining McGill University she worked as a human resource consultant in her own firm servicing public and private organizations and held management positions within the British Columbia provincial government, private sector and not-for-profit groups.
-Ms. Ayinde has actively participated and sat on various steering committees such the Faculty of Medicine's Think Dangerously Strategic Planning Initiative, Family Medicine Task Force and the Dean of Medicine Global Health Task Force.
+Prior to joining McGill University, she worked as a human resource consultant in her own firm, servicing public and private organizations and held management positions within the British Columbia provincial government, private sector and not-for-profit groups.
+Ms. Ayinde has actively participated and sat on various steering committees such as the Faculty of Medicine's Think Dangerously Strategic Planning Initiative, Family Medicine Task Force and the Dean of Medicine Global Health Task Force.
 She formally sat on the Administrative Excellence Project Team, the Executive Committee for the Institute of Public Health and Population Health and the Dean of Medicine Awards of Excellence Selection Committee.
-Ms. Ayinde was recently appointed as Co-Chair, Global Health Group, Association of Faculties of Medicine of Canada and was most recently appointed as Co-Chair, Policy and Advocacy Committee for the Canadian Coalition of Global Health Research (2020).
+Ms. Ayinde is the Co-Chair, Global Health Group, Association of Faculties of Medicine of Canada and was most recently appointed as Co-Chair, Policy and Advocacy Committee for the Canadian Coalition of Global Health Research (2020).

 Dan Deckelbaum, MD, CM, FRCSC, MPH